JMDKC/artangled-hugo/content/posts/2025-01-05-electric-dreams-tate.md

   - London
 ---

-I was taken aback by the shared sunny optimism of the works in [this exhibition](https://www.tate.org.uk/whats-on/tate-modern/electric-dreams), which collects tech-oriented art from (roughly) the 1950s to the 1990s.
+I was taken aback by the blissed-out optimism of [this exhibition](https://www.tate.org.uk/whats-on/tate-modern/electric-dreams), which collects tech-oriented art from (roughly) the 1950s to the 1990s.
 The birth of the computer age led to new artistic possibilities: kinetic sculptures, algorithmicly-driven painting, computer-generated video art.
 The show made me realise that it also coincided with another cultural moment: flower power - peace and love - the dawning age of Aquarius.
 Hippies, basically.

 One room around half way through summed it up: Carlos Cruz-Diez’s _Chromointerferent Environment_, originally shown in the early 1970s*.* Primitive computer graphics strobed around the walls.
 Joyful kids bounced balloons provided by the artist around, filmed by their phone-toting parents.
 Like so much else in the exhibition, the work’s vibe was one of collective fun - and possibility.